Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Methodology

+The source model is a conditional diffusion model designed to capture the gene expression distributions of unperturbed cells.
+It models the alignment of control cells under different conditions (here represented by cell type labels) with a standard Gaussian latent space.

-Unlike traditional diffusion models \cite{diffusion_2}, which predict noise at a certain time step (Eq.~\ref{eq:predict_eps}), gene expression data presents a unique challenge due to the complex and less structured nature of the noise, making its modeling significantly more difficult.
+Unlike conventional diffusion models \citep{diffusion_1}, which predict the noise at each time step (Eq.~\ref{eq:predict_eps}), modeling the noise in gene expression data is particularly challenging due to its complexity and weak structure.
 Therefore, our model directly predicts $x_{0}$, the clean gene expression data.
-The model outputs can be uniformly written as:

-where $x_{t}$ is the noisy version of the input cell sample $x_{0}$ (Eq.~\ref{eq:forward}), $t$ represents time step, and $c$ denotes the cell type information of $x_{0}$. $\mu_{c}$ and $\sigma_{c}$ represent the expectation and standard deviation of the control group for cell type $c$, and are only input into the target model.
-A more detailed structure of the model can be found in the Appendix.~\ref{model structure}.
+These two parameterizations are theoretically equivalent because \citep{diffusion_2}: